ihmeuw/vivarium/docs/source/concepts/model_specification/index.rst

 When the model specification is loaded in, we need some way of transforming the string representation of the components into the actual component objects that the simulation can use.
-The exact process of that mapping betwe_model_specification_yaml_concepten the model specification item and the fully instantiated object is the domain of the :class:`ComponentConfigurationParser
+The exact process of that mapping between the model specification item and the fully instantiated object is the domain of the :class:`ComponentConfigurationParser
 <vivarium.framework.components.parser.ComponentConfigurationParser>`.